Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 7) The dowry money will help Nazia, but perhaps the most important gift Amma gives her daughter is her blessing to leave.
 Why does Amma insist Nazia wait until the morning so that she can accompany her daughter?
 What does this have to do with "The gates of heaven lie beneath the mother's feet?"
-Activities and Research

 1) Most belief systems have specific guidelines on how to treat mothers.
 Research and record sayings about mothers in Islam, Christianity, and Judaism.
 Compare and contrast the findings.
 If you like, expand your search to Hinduism, Confucianism, Buddhism, and Shintoism.